tkrs/orcus/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.tkrs/orcus-core_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.tkrs/orcus-core_2.12)
 [![Latest version](https://index.scala-lang.org/tkrs/orcus/latest.svg)](https://index.scala-lang.org/tkrs/orcus/orcus-core)

 orcus is a library to interact with HBase/Bigtable built atop [HBase Java Client](https://github.com/apache/hbase/tree/rel/2.0.0-beta-1) for connecting to an HBase/Bigtable instance.
-Also, it has a feature to automatically derive each result object to an object of an arbitrary type.
+Also, it has a feature to automatically derive a result object to an arbitrary type object.

 ## How to use it